Rfam/rfam-docs/docs/source/sequence-extraction.rst

 	and f.type like '%snoRNA%'
 	and gs.version=14.0;

-Extract all Mammalian 5S ribosomal RNAs (RF00001):
+Example query to retrieve all Mammalian 5S ribosomal RNAs (RF00001):

 ::